Deep Learning in the Sequence Space: Introduction

 The second contribution of our paper is that we show how to construct neural network architectures that guarantee monotonicity or even concavity of the resulting approximator with respect to a chosen set of inputs.
 Rather than directly approximating individual policy function using a neural network that takes the aggregate and idiosyncratic state as input,\footnote{As in \cite{azinovic2022deep} or \cite{maliar2021deep}.} we build on the operator learning approach of \cite{zhong_2023}.
-A simple operator network maps the sequence of aggregate shocks to a policy functions over idiosyncratic state variables only.
-Hence, the neural network predicts different idiosyncratic policy functions for different aggregate states.
-For the \cite{krusell1998income} economy, for example, the neural network predicts a consumption function based on the realized history of aggregate shocks, which takes only individual productivity and asset holdings as input.
+An operator network maps the sequence of aggregate shocks to policy \emph{functions}.
+The predicted policy functions then map idiosyncratic state variables into the individual policy choices.
+Therefore, instead of having to repeatedly evaluate the neural network for many combinations of aggregate and idiosyncratic states, the neural network predicts a single policy function for each aggregate state.
+The predicted policy function is then evaluated for all idiosyncratic states of interest.
+For the \cite{krusell1998income} economy, for example, the neural network predicts a consumption \emph{function} based on the realized history of aggregate shocks, which then takes only individual productivity and asset holdings as input.
+Additionally, ensuring monotonicity allows us to implement parts of the algorithm using the endogenous grid method (EGM) \citep{carroll_2006}.
+The use of EGM is particularly advantageous when tackling models where agents face a mix of discrete and continuous choices since it enables the use of an upper envelope algorithm \citep{druedahl2017general, dobrescu2023fast}.

-This approach allows us to ensure properties of policy functions, such as monotonicity and concavity in the idiosyncratic asset holdings by construction.
-Being able to guarantee such properties has several advantages.
-First, in the spirit of economics-inspired neural networks, we encode known properties of the equilibrium policies directly into the architecture of the neural network, so the network does not have learn something which is known ex-ante, rendering the training procedure more robust.
-Second, in the context of solving for household policies, an always monotone consumption function enables us to apply the method of endogeneous gridpoints of \cite{carroll_2006}, and to train the consumption function in a supervised way, enhancing the stability of the training procedure.

-To illustrate the broad applicability of our method, we proceed by applying it to solve three models of increasing complexity.
-The models we solve include economies featuring multiple discrete as well as continuous continuous shocks aggregate shocks, Markov-switching regimes as well as uncertainty shocks.
-Furthermore, we show that the approach is compatible with path-following model transformations and market-clearing layers, as introduced in \cite{azinoviczemlicka_2024}.